 - 1. Set the Master Arm switch on the AHCP to ARM. - 2.
 Press the DMS Left or Right Short until the desired weapon profile is selected. - 3.
-Press the Master Mode Control Button until CCIP is selected (as displayed in the center of the HUD).
+Press the Master Mode Control Button until CCIP is selected (as displayed in the center of the HUD). - 4.
 If wings level, a dashed Projected Bomb Impact Line (PBIL) will appear.
 You want to keep the wings as level as possible and avoid banking left and right.
-Doing so will cause the PBIL to swing left and right and cause a windshield wiper effect.
+Doing so will cause the PBIL to swing left and right and cause a windshield wiper effect. - 5.
+Start a shallow dive between 10 and 45 degrees towards the intended target.